Double Loop Layout Attached to an Existing Fence

 This layout is ideal when you are looking to contain a portion of your property and keeping your pet from escaping an existing fence.
 This layout does not allow for the pet to approach the physical fence without correction.
 The highlighted graphic indicates where the pet is allowed to go.

-To lay a Double Loop that attaches to an existing fence, you will lay the wire around the perimeter of the area you want to contain.
-This will be the outer wire.
-On this first pass, you will lay the wire at the base of the fence.
-Once you get to the end of the area you want to contain, step inward 3-5 feet and follow the same path back to the beginning to lay the inner wire.
-On the return pass you will attach your wire to the top of the fence.
-Once you have completed the loop and back where you started, you can splice in your twisted wire to plug into your wall unit.
+To lay a Double Loop that attaches to an existing fence, start by laying the outer wire around the perimeter of the area you want to contain.
+Begin at the top of the fence and follow the fence line until you reach the end of the containment area.
+Once you reach the end, step inward 3–5 feet and follow the same path back toward the starting point, laying the inner wire at the base of the fence.
+Once you have completed the loop and returned to where you started, you can splice in your twisted wire to connect the boundary loop to your wall unit.

 Twisted wire allows the pet to cross over the wire without receiving a correction.
 It is needed to connect your wall unit to your boundary wire.
 The wire needs to have 10-12 twists per foot to adequately cancel the signal.
 Pre-twisted wire is recommended and can be purchased HERE.
 The wire can also be twisted manually or utilizing a drill as seen HERE.